 Prerequisite: CX 642.

 This module introduces the students to the principles and applications of modern generative models in natural language processing, computer vision, and multimodal AI.
 Students will explore core architectures such as recurrent neural networks, Transformers, large language models (LLMs), variational autoencoders (VAEs), generative adversarial networks (GANs), and diffusion models.
-Emphasis is on practical implementation, evaluation, and deployment using industry-standard frameworks.
+Emphasis is on practical implementation, evaluation, and deployment using industry-standard frameworks and responsible AI practices.

 4. AI Module 4 (CX644) – Systems Deployment and Responsible Innovation